ashishsamarth/Python/Basics/What-are-python-keywords.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 # nonlocal keyword
 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 Nonlocal keyword usage is fairly analogous to global keyword usage.

-The keyword nonlocal is designed to indicate that a variable within a function that is inside a function, i.e., a nested function is just not local to it, mplying that it is located in the outer function.
+The keyword nonlocal is designed to indicate that a variable within a function that is inside a function, i.e., a nested function is just not local to it, implying that it is located in the outer function.

 We must define a non-local parameter with nonlocal if we ever need to change its value under a nested function.
 Otherwise, the nested function creates a local variable using that title

 e.g.